strimzi/strimzi-kafka-operator/HACKING.md

 Attach the TAR.GZ and ZIP archives to the release
 8. On the `master` git branch, update the versions to the next SNAPSHOT version using the `next_version` `make` target.
 For example to update the next version to `0.6.0-SNAPSHOT` run: `make NEXT_VERSION=0.6.0-SNAPSHOT next_version`.

+## Running system tests
+To execute an expected group of system tests need to add system property `junitgroup` with following value:

+`-Djunitgroup=integration` - to execute one test group `-Djunitgroup=acceptance,regression` - to execute many test groups `-Djunitgroup=all` - to execute all test groups

+If `junitgroup` system property isn't defined, all tests without an explicitly declared test group will be executed.